-The mission of this Multimedia-software Engineering Research Centre (MERC) is to create new frontiers in science & technology, and engineering research and applications of multimedia software.
-The Centre targets at contributing to the multimedia technology development in Hong Kong, Pearl River Delta region and other areas of China as a whole, enabled by high societal impact research, educated human resources, and commercialisation of newly-developed software and sustainable development for society.
-Positioning itself to be a key hub in China for global partnership in research, knowledge exchange, technology transfer, education and industrial development in all aspects of multimedia science and engineering, MERC aims to develop global partnerships and transnational research involving multimedia software design, development and standardisation.
-The Centre also serves to facilitate the realisation of the commercial and industrial potential of the research outcomes from MERC.
+The mission of the Multimedia-software Engineering Research Centre (MERC) is to create new frontiers in science & technology, engineering research and applications of multimedia software.
+The Centre targets at contributing to development of technologies of multimedia and emerging media-types, in Hong Kong, Pearl River Delta region and other areas of China as a whole, enabled by research with high societal impact, educated human resources, and commercialisation of new software from top-class engineering researches.
+The Centre engages to promote an eco-system of industrial, educational, research and government organisations so as to enhance the performance of engineering and industrialisation and contribute to the sustainable development for society.

+Positioning itself to be a key hub in China for global partnership in research, knowledge exchange, technology transfer, education and industrial development in all aspects of multimedia science and engineering, MERC aims to develop global partnerships and transnational research involving multimedia software design, development, standardisation and industrialisation.
+The Centre also serves to facilitate the realisation of the commercial and industrial potentials of the research outcomes from MERC and its partners, and works to establish an open technology service platform based on the application requirements for enterprise informatisation and multimedia knowledge engineering.

-- · Multimedia information analytics and search for social media - · System design for 3D Interactive multimedia - Test-beds development for adaptive media control systems for automobile and home applications - Traffic and crowd coordination and pattern recognition - · Oceanic data tracking, analysis, identification, processing and visualisation - Software platform development for creative applications in education and games - Standardisation of multimedia information processing
+- Enterprise informatisation software - · Multimedia information analytics and social media search - · System design for 3D Interactive multimedia - Test-beds development for adaptive media control systems for automobile and home applications - Traffic and crowd coordination and pattern recognition - Massive data tracking, analysis, identification, processing and visualisation - Software platform development for creative applications in education and games - · Standardisation of multimedia information processing